vany0114/vany0114.github.io/_posts/2019-6-7-chaos-injection-with-simmy.md

 So, no more introduction, it's time to see Simmy in action!

 ## Hands-on Lab
-In order to stay this handy and funny as possible, we're going to base on the [DUber problem/solution](http://elvanydev.com//Microservices-part1/#the-problem) which is, as you know, a distributed architecture based on microservices using [.Net Core](https://dotnet.github.io/), [Docker](https://www.docker.com/), [Azure Service Fabric](https://azure.microsoft.com/en-us/services/service-fabric/), etc that I previously walked you through [four posts](http://elvanydev.com/Microservices-part1/).
+In order to stay this handy and funny as possible, we're going to base on the [DUber problem](http://elvanydev.com//Microservices-part1/#the-problem) and [solution](http://elvanydev.com/Microservices-part2/#production-environment-architecture) which is, as you know, a distributed architecture based on microservices using [.Net Core](https://dotnet.github.io/), [Docker](https://www.docker.com/), [Azure Service Fabric](https://azure.microsoft.com/en-us/services/service-fabric/), etc that I previously walked you through [four posts](http://elvanydev.com/Microservices-part1/).

 ### The example
-This example provides an example/approach of how to use Simmy in a kind of real but simple scenario over a distributed architecture to inject chaos in our system in a configurable and automatic way.
+We're going to see an example/approach of how to use Simmy in a kind of *real* but *simple* scenario over a distributed architecture to inject chaos in our system in a configurable and automatic way.

-The example demonstrates the following patterns with Simmy:
+So, we're going to demonstrate the following patterns with Simmy:

 * Configuring StartUp so that Simmy chaos policies are only introduced in builds for certain environments.
 * Configuring Simmy chaos policies to be injected into the app without changing any code, using a UI/API to update/get the chaos configuration.
-* Injecting faults or chaos automatically by using a *WatchMonkey* specifying a frequency and duration of the chaos.
+* Injecting faults or chaos automatically by using a *[WatchMonkey](#watchmonkey)* specifying a frequency and duration of the chaos.

+> I based myself on the great [Dylan's example](https://github.com/Polly-Contrib/Polly.Contrib.SimmyDemo_WebApi) in order to configure Simmy chaos policies on StartUp, however, there are significant differences that I’ll explain later.

 ### The Architecture